MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-mobile-app-android-kotlin-sign-in-call-api.md

 # Tutorial: Call a protected web API in Android (Kotlin) app

-This is the fourth tutorial in the tutorial series that guides you on signing in users and calling a protected web API using Microsoft Entra External ID.
+This is the fourth tutorial in the tutorial series that guides you on calling a protected web API using Microsoft Entra External ID.

 In this tutorial, you'll: